NRD-Tech/nrdtech-python-aws-lambda/README.md

 # Verify Python Version in Use
 poetry env info
 ```

+At this point you should have a fully working local development environment.
+The steps below this are setting up to be able to deploy the project to AWS.
+---

+# Configuring the App for AWS Deployment

 ## OIDC Pre-Requisite
 * You must have previously set up the AWS Role for OIDC and S3 bucket for the Terraform state files